LCR-BCCRC/lcr-modules/docs/source/for_users.rst

             root_output_dir: "results/"
             scratch_directory: null

-7. Load the :ref:`sample-table` and the :ref:`reference-files-workflow` by adding the following lines to your project snakefile anywhere before you include the module snakefiles (see next step).
+7. Load the :ref:`sample-table`, :ref:`specify-the-input-samples`, and add the :ref:`reference-files-workflow` by including the following lines in your project snakefile anywhere before the module snakefiles (see next step).

    .. code:: python